 As a human being, my core values are learning, contribution, and play.
 As a therapist, I strive to balance compassion with discernment.
 I frequently use mindfulness exercises to bring my clients back to present moment awareness.
-I do this in order to illustrate how each and every situation calls for a uniquely tailored response, one which calls for consideration of a balance of opposing forces.
-I do not preach a simple answer or strictly adhere to a manual of how to get better.
+These interventions may entail asking the client to explore their subjective somatic experience.
+Mindfulness-directed inquiries help illustrate many things including how each and every situation calls for a uniquely tailored response, one which considers a balance of opposing forces.
+I do not preach a simple answer or strictly adhere to a manual of 'how to get better. '

-My approach is focused on helping people fine tune their consciousness, supporting a moment-to-moment awareness which is necessary to maintain the dynamic readjustments found in a stable, enriched and vibrant life.
+My focus in on helping people fine tune their consciousness, supporting a moment-to-moment awareness which is necessary to maintain the dynamic readjustments found in a stable, enriched and vibrant life.

 A key goal is to help individuals learn to read and trust their own signals in order to connect with their internal compass.
 These signals may come in the form of emotions, physical sensations, memories, hunches, dreams, strokes of inspiration, and the like.
 We search for that sweet spot where intuition and intellect overlap - what we call 'Wise Mind'.